AppealAI

 CO-151Documentation

-How to Appeal CO-151 Denial: Payment adjusted — payer deems information not provided
+How to Appeal CO-151 Denial: Documentation does not support frequency

-Additional clinical information was requested but not received by the payer within the specified timeframe.
+The payer has determined the documentation does not support the number or frequency of services billed.
 This guide explains what it means, why it happens, and exactly how to build a winning appeal.

 Ready to appeal this denial?